sigilante/curriculum/videos/Video - 130 Traps.md

 A trap should end in a value, in this case `sum`.
 Otherwise one can end up with an infinite loop wherein the expression never terminates.

 The `%=` cenhep rune is always used to reset part of a core with a list of indicated changes.
 Later when we take a look at cores, we can explain why `$` buc is used.

+In the bigger picture, a trap doesn't have to be evaluated immediately:  that is, it can set up a calculation which will be assessed later.
+Unit tests are sometimes built this way, for instance.